emehrkay/Pypher/README.md

 * Will print out in ALL CAPS and end with an empty space.
 * Can take a list of arguments `q.return(1, 2, 3)` will print out `RETURN 1, 2, 3`
 * Can also just exist along the chain `a.MATCH.node('m')` will print out `MATCH (m)`
+* Random statements can be created.
+This is useful for when Cypher grows, but Pypher may not have manually defined the new functionality
+    * `p.some_statement(1, 2, 3)` will return `random_statement 1, 2, 3`
 * Pypher provides a suite of pre-defined statements out of the box:

 | Pypher Object | Resulting Cypher | Aliases |